m-cheicki/NLP_Project/README.md

 - Did you find some mistakes ?
 - How did you manage them ?

+Our code implementation for this question are in the <a href="./CELIE_CHEICKISMAIL_OpenFoodFacts_part1.ipynb">CELIE_CHEICKISMAIL_OpenFoodFacts_part1.ipynb</a> notebook in this repository.

 First, this dataset is composed of almost 2 millions of lines and 187 columns.
 Here is the <a href="https://static.openfoodfacts.org/data/data-fields.txt">documentation</a> of the dataset. <br/>